MicrosoftDocs/machine-learning-server-docs/microsoft-r/r/how-to-developer-pemar.md

 Two PEMA text mining analyses are provided as examples.

--   *PemaPopularWords* will accumulate the words used in a variable containing character data.
+-   *PemaPopularWords* accumulates the words used in a variable containing character data.
 The initialize method provides a variety of arguments to fine-tune the processing.
 The code for the reference class generator is provided in *PemaPopularWords.R*, and examples using it in *PemaPopularWordsEx.R*.
--   *PemaWordCount* will count instances of specified words in a variable containing character data.
+-   *PemaWordCount* counts instances of specified words in a variable containing character data.
 The code for the reference class generator is provided in *PemaWordCount.R*, and examples using it in *PemaWordCountEx.R*.

 If you are using **RevoScaleR** and are interested in exploring text mining with a large dataset, instructions for downloading and code for importing Amazon reviews of fine foods is contained in the script *finefoodsImport.R*